How much money do I need?

 We encourage you to make sure that all details on your profile are correct and up to date.
 Include as much information as possible about what you are doing/have done and make sure you upload a professional photo of yourself.

 If you haven't created a profile as of yet, you can do so here.
+The registration for this year's summit opens end of February.

 A sponsorship appeal letter from the One Young World Co-Founders